parthteredesai/TejasARC_portal/README.md

 ## Acknowledgements

-We, Team TejasArk would like to express our sincere gratitude to the **IEEE Sensors Council** and the **MYOSA 4.0** team for providing the platform and resources to develop this project.
-The MYOSA Mini Kit and open-source environment were instrumental in the prototyping of TejasArk.

-We are also thankful to our mentor, [Ms. Valentina Basker](https://ieeexplore.ieee.org/author/37088858636) as well as our college [St. Francis Institute Of Technology](https://www.sfit.ac.in/) for their invaluable guidance and support.
+We are thankful to our mentor, [Ms. Valentina Basker](https://ieeexplore.ieee.org/author/37088858636) as well as our college [St. Francis Institute Of Technology](https://www.sfit.ac.in/) for their invaluable guidance and support.

 ## Overview